 Payments for capital assets covers purchases of new assets, as well as upgrades, additions, rehabilitation and refurbishment of existing assets.
-This also includes own-account construction - when government units engage in capital projects on their own account, such as provincial works and roads departments engaged in the construction of buildings and roads.
+This also includes own-account construction - when government units engage in capital projects on their own account, such as provincial works and roads departments constructing buildings and roads.
 In this case, certain payment categories are capitalised (compensation of employees and goods and services).

 These two payment categories are not capitalised unless payments are directly associated with a capital project.
-A capital project is executed by the government unit to construct a new asset or upgrade/add to/rehabilitate/refurbish an existing capital asset.
+A capital project is executed by the government unit to construct a new asset or upgrade, add to, rehabilitate or refurbish an existing capital asset.
 However, payments on current projects, namely maintenance and repair of existing capital assets, are not capitalised.